 - Add in the rest of the mixture and mix well.
 Do NOT be tempted to add any water.

-- Form into a ball then press with both palms to shape and set aside.
+- Form into a ball then press with both palms to shape like a small flying saucer and set aside.